 Description

 Lower Kananaskis Lake sits in the heart of Peter Lougheed Provincial Park, about 90 minutes southwest of Calgary in the Canadian Rockies.
-This pristine alpine lake stretches beneath towering limestone peaks, creating one of Alberta's most photographed mountain scenes.
-The turquoise waters reflect Mount Indefatigable, Mount Warspite, and the Opal Range, while dense spruce and fir forests frame the shoreline.
+This alpine lake stretches beneath towering limestone peaks, creating one of Alberta's most iconic mountain scenes.
+The turquoise waters reflect Mount Indefatigable, Mount Warspite, and the Opal Range, while dense spruce and fir forests line the shoreline.
+The lake occupies a glacially-carved valley at 1,725 meters elevation, where the Kananaskis River widens into this natural reservoir.

 Wildlife and Natural Features